-The tragedy of a wrongful death cannot be undone.
+The tragedy of wrongful death cannot be undone.
 No amount of money can erase what has happened.
 But holding the responsible party accountable and securing compensation can help your family move forward.

 To learn more about these claims, please review the following sections:

 - Reasons to Consider a Lawsuit